sveltejs/language-tools/packages/svelte-vscode/docs/preprocessors/typescript.md

 </script>
 ```

-You may optionally want to add a `svelte.config.js` file (see below) - this used to be necessary but is no longer required as long as you only use TypeScript.
+You may optionally want to add a `svelte.config.js` file (see below) - but it is not required as long as you only use TypeScript.

 ### Getting it to work for your build